rgraciano/codex/README.md

 could be created by using the same link repeatedly (feature, not bug).

 If you're looking to get started, go to src/game_server.ts and begin from there.

+To use this server, compile the TypeScript and then run the built index.js file:

+tsc
+node built/index.js

+The server will then start up on local port 8080 by default, and you'll see a message that looks like:  "restify listening at http://[::]:8080".